An architectural standard for developers who want a clear way to structure, wire, and extend production-grade Express.js APIs

 This is why I created the Express Build Pack.

-The Express Build Pack gives you everything you need to build production-grade Express APIs with the 3-layer architecture, so you can start every new project with one clear way of wiring the whole API together.
+The Express Build Pack gives you everything you need to build production-grade Express APIs, so you can start every new project with one clear way of wiring the whole application together.

 An Express API scaffold that includes the essential plumbing of the API.
 It gives you a working foundation with the architecture, request flow, middleware, validation, configuration, error handling, and persistence already wired in.